Intern Permit

 The applicant must be seeking licensure in North Carolina:

 He/she must have an active application to take or retake the North Carolina clinical/practicum examination at its next administration.
-Failure to take the Board’s Exam would make the applicant ineligible to renew the intern permit unless the applicant has still has not met the Board’s prerequisite requirement of passing the required NBEO examinations.
-In situations of good cause or excusable neglect, the Board at its discretion may reconsider the application.
+The applicant must also have an active application to take any single part of the National Board of Examiners in Optometry (NBEO) examinations that is lacking to qualify to take the North Carolina Board examination.
+Failure to take the Board’s Exam (if eligible) or failure to take the next administration of the NBEO examination would make the applicant ineligible to renew the intern permit.
+In situations of good cause or excusable neglect, the Board at its discretion, may reconsider the application.

-The applicant has successfully passed NBEO examination Part I, Part II with TMOD, Part III and ISE, or
+The applicant has successfully passed NBEO examination Part I, Part II with TMOD, Part III (Both Clinical Skills and Patient Encounters) and ISE, or

 The applicant has registered to take the next administration of Part I, Part II with TMOD, TMOD (stand alone), Part III and/or ISE or is waiting for the results of any of these examinations.